 This question has plagued avid preppers since bug out bags began their popularity, and for a good reason.
 Should you pack more weight into one BOB, should you have multiple BOBs for different scenarios, should you skimp on some important items in order to lower your weight for one bug out bag?

 The only way to answer it is to ask yourself how prepared you should be.
 If you’re like me, you’ll want to be prepared for any SHTF scenario.

 Bug out bags are meant to sustain you for between three and seven days, any prepper knows this.
-What some fail to take into consideration, however, is what items they’ll need for different situations.
-How are 50 spare shotgun shells (or any other type of ammunition) in your bug out bag going to help you when all you need is to get away from a major natural disaster?
+What some fail to take into consideration, however, is what items they’ll need for different situations, as well as accounting for the unexpected, such as their BOB getting lost, stolen, damaged, or the need for more items than initially thought.

 This category of SHTF situations includes mass storms, flooding, or any other type of natural disaster that would make you to evacuate your home.

 This specific bag should have items necessary to sustain yourself or your family in the wilderness, or another isolated area until help can come.
 These items include a tent, sleeping bag, food, and various gear.

 If the disaster is bad enough, you may not have the luxury of a vehicle, so you need to be prepared to walk on foot if necessary.

 Due to the nature of the disaster, you may not need to gear this bag toward self-defense primarily.
 While you should never skimp on self-defense items, you won’t necessarily need as many geared towards it like you would with a violent SHTF scenario.